Giving

 Development Officer

-Shannon Gearing joined the Hospice of the Piedmont Development team in 2014 when Hospice of the Piedmont and Hospice of the Rapidan completed their merger.
-As Development Coordinator of Hospice of the Rapidan, she was responsible for all special events fundraising, outreach, and marketing.
-Ms. Gearing currently oversees event coordination in Hospice of the Piedmont’s northern region.
-Her extensive experience in event production and management, website management, and marketing includes a previous role as Executive Officer for the Piedmont Virginia Building Industry Association.
-Ms. Gearing can be reached at shannon.gearing@hopva.org.
+Shannon Gearing joined the Hospice of the Piedmont Development team in 2014 following the merger of Hospice of the Piedmont and Hospice of the Rapidan.
+Prior to the merger, she served as Development Coordinator for Hospice of the Rapidan, where she was responsible for all aspects of special event fundraising, community outreach, and marketing.
+Ms. Gearing brings a depth of experience in event production, nonprofit marketing, and organizational leadership, including a previous role as Executive Officer of the Piedmont Virginia Building Industry Association.
+As part of the Development Team, Shannon is honored to play a role in connecting community members with opportunities to support compassionate end-of-life care for patients and families across the region.
+Outside of work, she finds joy in cooking for her husband, family, and friends, and enjoys relaxing evenings taking in the beautiful sunsets over the Blue Ridge Mountains.
+Shannon can be reached at shannon.gearing@hopva.org.